HFAnalyticsLab/HES_pipeline/doc/process.md

     3. Merge ONS and bridge data (required to combine ONS with HES data)
     4. Parse data
     5. Derive new variables
+    6. Write the data to a table in the SQLite database
+    7. Log table name and processing time
-5. Iterate over each HES dataset:
+6. Iterate over each HES dataset:
     1. Iterate over each file in a dataset:
         1. Read in the ID column for the file
         2. Count the number of rows